datamol-io/datamol/news/reaction.rst

 **Added:**

-* Added back the reaction module for rdkit chemical reactions and attachment manipulations.
+* Added a new chemical reaction module for rdkit chemical reactions and attachment manipulations.

 **Changed:**